Skip navigation

 Profession: Biomedical scientist

-Standards of conduct, performance and ethics (updated in August 2012)
+Standards of conduct, performance and ethics (1 September 2024)

-Standards of proficiency – biomedical scientists (1 September 2023)
+Standards of proficiency for biomedical scientists (1 September 2023)

-• Standard 14.5 establish safe environments for practice, which appropriately manage risk
+• 14.5 establish safe environments for practice, which appropriately manage risk

-• Standard 2.2 promote and protect the service user’s interests at all times
+• 2.2 promote and protect the service user’s interests at all times

 Case study

-A professional body raised a concern that a Biomedical Scientist had acted beyond her scope of practise.
+A professional body raised a concern that a biomedical scientist had acted beyond her scope of practice.
 The registrant ran a private laboratory and was contacted by a patient in relation to a number of health concerns, though they never met in person.
 According to the registrant, the patient was suffering from a number of complex health problems, including anxiety, depression and insomnia.

 The registrant conducted a HPLC urine test on a urine sample provided to her by the patient, and her analysis of that sample was sent to the patient who subsequently approached his GP.
 On the basis of the registrant’s report, the patient was referred to a specialist in metabolic diseases at a London hospital.
 After assessing the patient, the specialist was concerned about the registrant’s actions in relation to her assessment of the patient and raised a concern with the relevant professional body, who contacted the HCPC.